-At one point, I took a summer job in Colorado, working at a dude ranch.
-I thought that having a motorcycle there might be fun and ended up buying this one.
+And then I took a summer job in Colorado working at a dude ranch.
+I had taken the train so I was without a vehicle.
+I thought that having a motorcycle there might be fun and I ended up buying another Yamaha – because it was cheap and one of the few used bikes the shop in Boulder had.
 Single-minded me only rode it from the ranch and down to Boulder and back.
 What was I thinking, not taking advantage of living at the Front Range for three months?
-I must have been feeling creative with some paints one day, and I didn’t keep it for very long once I got back to Pennsylvania.
+I didn’t keep it for very long once I completed my first epic motorcycle tour on the return to Pennsylvania.

 1976 Yamaha 500

 The new Kawasaki had a belt drive, so there was no need for me to learn about motorcycle maintenance.
 At least the ownership of a VW bug gave me the knowledge to check the oil level once in a while.
 Tires?
 Yes, I had two.
 What the air pressure was, or the tread condition, I had no idea.
 Otherwise, it was just a matter of putting in gas and riding.

 And along those lines of ignorance, my first year’s gear consisted of a $60 full-face helmet from K-Mart, some fingerless gloves, a World War II canvas jacket, jeans and combat boots.
 Not that I wore those all of the time.
 I recall feeling pretty sexy when I rode to campus wearing my little ankle-high black dress boots, a very short black skirt and a Wilson’s Leather dress leather jacket.
 I did turn a few heads on that day.